Chart Color Schemes

 Population

-Population growth drivers in Notting Hill are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Notting Hill are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch is utilizing ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections from 2023 adjusted using weighted aggregation for areas not covered by the former data.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends indicate exceptional growth, with Notting Hill expected to grow by 1,894 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 33.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 and adjusts them using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future population trends predict exceptional growth for the Notting Hill (SA2), placing it in the top 10 percent of national statistical areas.
+By 2041, the area is expected to grow by an additional 1,928 persons based on aggregated SA2-level projections, reflecting a total increase of 28.8% over the 17-year period from Nov 2025.

 Frequently Asked Questions - Population